-- 3.1 The aim of this policy is to contribute to the Council's overall aim of dealing with all complainants in ways which are demonstrably consistent and equitable. - 3.2 It sets out how the Council will decide which complainants will be treated as vexatious or unreasonably persistent, and what the Council will do in those circumstances. - 3.3 The policy is for the information of staff and members of the public.
+- 3.1 The aim of this policy is to contribute to the Council's overall aim of dealing with all communications to the Council in ways which are demonstrably consistent. - 3.2 It sets out how the Council will expect the Town Clerk to share information with members. - 3.3 The policy is for the information of staff and members of the public.

-4. Definition
+4. Actions